Are you looking for some proven traffic strategies that you can use to get traffic to your website?

 How did I do it?

 It’s simple.
-I’m using a plugin called Tweetily on my blog and it shares my old post to my twitter profile automatically in every 30 minutes.
+I’m using a plugin called Revive Old Post on my blog and it shares my old posts to twitter, Facebook, Linkedin automatically.

 Almost all Internet users do 2 things on a regular basis: first, they use search engines.
 Secondly, they use Facebook.
 Facebook is the largest social network on the Internet.

 According to recent researches, Facebook drove 24.63% of overall traffic to websites in Q4 2014.